Everything we know about the elaborate maximum-security prison break in New York

-Acting Franklin County District Attorney Glenn MacNeill told WPTZ-TV Sunday that a person had been seen fleeing from a hunting camp in the area.
-Much of the county is within the Adirondack Park.

-Inmates David Sweat and Richard Matt broke out of maximum-security Clinton Correctional Facility on June 6 and up to 800 law enforcement officers have gone door to door checking houses, wooded areas, campgrounds and summer homes.
+Hundreds of law-enforcement officials are involved in the search for the convicts, which extends to Canada and Mexico as well as the US.

+Authorities believe the convicts planned to escape to an area that was about a seven-hour drive from the prison, but it’s now unclear where they might have gone.

-Matt, 48, was serving a sentence of 25 years to life for killing and dismembering his former boss in 1997.
-He had fled to Mexico in the 90s after killing his boss.
-Sweat, 34, was serving a life sentence for killing a sheriff’s deputy.
+Richard Matt, 48, was serving a sentence of 25 years to life for killing and dismembering his former boss in 1997.
+David Sweat, 34, was serving a life sentence for killing a sheriff’s deputy.

-Authorities contend that Joyce Mitchell, a 51-year-old prison tailoring shop instructor, helped the inmates escape by providing them with tools and agreeing to drive the getaway car.

-She had allegedly befriended the prisoners but backed out at the last minute because she felt guilty.

 - The men are thought to be highly dangerous.
 Detective Gabriel DiBernardo told The New York Times that “you can never have enough security with” Matt or “turn your back on him” because of his great efforts to elude police.
 Matt escaped from a jail in Erie County in 1986.